All Episodes

 Dueling awfulness.

-That was so bad we just pulled it.
+That was so bad, we just pulled it.

 I want to thank my production team for doing that.

-We didn't wouldn't want to miss it.
+We wouldn't want to miss it.

-I uh a little levity there.
+A little levity there.

 It's not levity.